 At the other end of the scale, you’ll find more off-road focused adventure bike tyres that are ideal for people who regularly venture onto rugged terrain in changeable weather conditions.
 Tyres like Bridgestone’s Battlax Adventurecross AX41, or Continental’s TKC 80, feature aggressive block patterns that provide plenty of grip on loose, sandy, or muddy surfaces, as well as decent road handling.
 However, those big knobblies will lead to increased noise and vibration on the asphalt, as well as less grip, and they’ll wear away more quickly.
 It’s all about compromise.

-Overall, your best bet is to have two sets of tyres, one for road riding and one for when you hit the trails, but in reality, I can’t imagine too many people wanting the hassle of changing tyres on a regular basis. is is why adventure tyres designed to take you on and off road have become so popular.
-Just be sure you think about the type of riding you do before you buy. anks for the many questions you have sent me over the years and please do keep them coming.
+Overall, your best bet is to have two sets of tyres, one for road riding and one for when you hit the trails, but in reality, I can’t imagine too many people wanting the hassle of changing tyres on a regular basis.
+This is why adventure tyres designed to take you on and off-road have become so popular.
+Just be sure you think about the type of riding you do before you buy.
+Thanks for the many questions you have sent me over the years and please do keep them coming.

 Got something to ask Dave?